kyma-incubator/compass/docs/compass/03-01-security.md

 **Connector flow:**

 1. Runtime/Application makes a call to the Connector's internal API.
-2. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and to the Token resolver.
+1. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and to the Token resolver.
 It extracts the Client ID from the one-time token's `Connector-Token` header or from the `token` query parameter, and writes it to the `Client-Id-From-Token` header.
 In the case of failure, the header is empty.
-3. The Oathkeeper proxies the request further to the Compass `Gateway`.
+1. The Oathkeeper proxies the request further to the Compass `Gateway`.
-4. The request is forwarded to the `Connector`.
+1. The request is forwarded to the `Connector`.

 ![Auth](./assets/token-security-diagram-connector.svg)

 **Director Flow:**

 1. Runtime/Application makes a call to the Director.
-2. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and to the Token resolver.
+1. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and to the Token resolver.
 The Client ID is extracted from the one-time token's `Connector-Token` header or from the `token` query parameter, and is then written to the `Client-Id-From-Token` header.
 In the case of failure, the header is empty.
-3. The call is then proxied again to the `Hydrator` component but to the Tenant Mapping Handler mutator, where the Client ID is mapped onto the `tenant` and returned to the Oathkeeper.
+1. Then, the call is proxied again to the `Hydrator` component and to the Tenant Mapping Handler mutator, where the Client ID is mapped onto the `tenant` and returned to the Oathkeeper.
-4. Oathkeeper passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.
+1. Oathkeeper passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.
-5. The OathKeeper proxies the request further to the Compass `Gateway`.
+1. The OathKeeper proxies the request further to the Compass `Gateway`.
-6. The request is forwarded to the `Director`.
+1. The request is forwarded to the `Director`.

 ![Auth](./assets/token-security-diagram-director.svg)